 If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.

 We know that different frequencies have an actual effect on the human body which can cause a person to feel that they are experiencing something paranormal.
 If we look beyond that for a moment, perhaps there is something more to frequency.
 Research has indicated that the human body vibrates at a frequency between 5 - 10hz.
 The lower the frequency your body vibrates at is said to indicate that your energy is dense and heavier.
-A person is normally in a more negative mind set.
-The higher the frequency your body vibrates at, you feel lighter and happier.
-People believe that this also translates to the paranormal in that more negative entities will be in these lower frequencies, where as the more positive and enlightening beings will be vibrating at a higher frequency.
+A person is normally in a more negative mindset.
+The higher the frequency your body vibrates at, the lighter and happier you feel.
+People believe that this also translates to the paranormal in that more negative entities will be in these lower frequencies, whereas the more positive and enlightening beings will be vibrating at a higher frequency.
 The Earth itself vibrates at a certain frequency.
 Other planets would also vibrate at their own frequency.
-I have heard from some people that have said that even if we were to travel to Mars for example, if the beings there vibrated at a certain frequencies vastly different to ours, that we may not even see them.
-Is this how we all seem to co exist?
+I have heard from some people that have said that even if we were to travel to Mars for example, if the beings there vibrated at certain frequencies vastly different to ours, that we may not even see them.
+Is this how we all seem to co-exist?
 Perhaps we are co-existing with a range of beings but we are only seeing those that are within our own vibrations.
 Is this why we have ghost voices or noises from the sky?
 Is this why we feel a presence around us yet see nothing?
 Maybe they are right in front of us, but just vibrating at a different frequency.

 Anomalistic psychology is the study of human behaviour and a person's experience which is interpreted by the individual as being paranormal when in fact no paranormal event has occurred.
 In 1813, Dr John Ferriar published 'An Essay Towards a Theory of Apparitions' which detailed his thoughts that people experienced what they thought to be ghosts which were actually optical illusions.
 Further to this, other psychologists have come up with various explanations for paranormal phenomena stemming from the power of suggestion through to medical conditions, optical illusions and just how our brain interprets information - many of which I have explored through this blog.